-I share my background because I will always see the projects I work on from a Designers perspective.
+I share my fibers background because I will always see the projects I work on from an Artist and Design perspective.
 I believe in the power of beauty to motivate and heal us!
 I continue to create textiles through a variety of applications including weaving, print design, mixed media and dyeing (mostly natural-lots of Indigo!).
-I have create custom commission pieces from time to time and have showed a small sample of my work over the years, but mostly I am connected to the process of creating and designing textiles.
+I create custom commissions and have showed a sample of my work over the years, but mostly I am connected to the process of creating and designing textiles.
 For the time being, I do this mainly as a form of creative personal expression which brings me great joy!
 Below is a small sampling of my carpet and textile designs.
 From time to time I also share projects or process of work I am creating on the blog.